 Maybe allow for future purchases too?

-You need to be clear what you want to be able to playback through the speakers - and then choose the right system that allows this.
+You need to be clear about what you want to be able to play through the speakers - and then choose the right system that allows this.

 Some systems will have one, or more, HDMI inputs.
 This will allow you to connect your games console or Blu-ray player with a single HDMI cable.
 Or, anything else that has an HDMI output.